webpack-contrib/copy-webpack-plugin/README.md

 Type: `Object`
 Default: `undefined`

-Allows to configute the glob pattern matching library used by the plugin.
+Allows to configure the glob pattern matching library used by the plugin.
 [See the list of supported options][glob-options] To exclude files from the selection, you should use [globOptions.ignore option](https://github.com/mrmlnc/fast-glob#ignore)

 **webpack.config.js**